-As such, on December 21st,,2020, in return for a 50.01% controlling stake in the Company, DWHP provided a US\$28 million plus transaction expenses Convertible Note combined with a third-party senior debt placement to pay out the entire cash component of Marathon Debt, reduce overall indebtedness of the Company including repayment of loans and other monies owed to Management Shareholders, and provide working capital for the Company.
-As partial consideration for its Royalty Rights under the Marathon Royalty Agreement, Marathon has agreed to accept a 5% shareholding in the Company post-closing.
+As such, on December 21st,,2020, in return for a 50.01% controlling stake in the Company, DWHP provided a US\$30,553,799, including transaction expenses, Convertible Note combined with a third-party senior debt placement to pay out the entire cash component of Marathon Debt, reduce overall indebtedness of the Company including repayment of loans and other monies owed to Management Shareholders, and provide working capital for the Company.
+As partial consideration for its Royalty Rights under the Marathon Royalty Agreement, Marathon agreed to accept a 5% shareholding in the Company post-closing.

-On the same day, DWHP has also commenced a Tender Offer for all shares, excluding Management Shareholders.
-DWHP is committed to make an Offer for the outstanding public shares of the Company following issuance of the Convertible Note.
-The Offer, which DWHP intends to make at US\$0.40 per Share - a 208% premium to the closing price on November 13, 2020 - will be submitted to Shareholders concurrent with the issuance of the Convertible Note.
+On the same day, DWHP commenced a Tender Offer for all shares, excluding Management Shareholders.
+DWHP made an Offer for the outstanding public shares of the Company following issuance of the Convertible Note.
+The Offer, which DWHP was made at US\$0.40 per Share - a 208% premium to the closing price on November 13, 2020 - was submitted to Shareholders concurrent with the issuance of the Convertible Note.